University of Otago: 21st century

 In December 2020, eight graduation ceremonies scheduled for that month were disrupted following threats to carry out a firearms and explosives attack on students attending graduation ceremonies scheduled for 7 and 8 December.
 On 18 December, a 22-year-old woman appeared in the Auckland District Court on charges of threatening harm to people or property.
-Court documents have described the threat as being of a "magnitude surpassing the March 15 Christchurch mosque massacres."
-On 14 July, the woman, who has interim name suppression, admitted to threatening to carry out a firearms and explosives attack against Otago students.
-Her lawyer has applied for a discharge without conviction.
+Court documents have described the threat as being of a "magnitude surpassing the 15 March Christchurch mosque massacres."
+On 14 July 2021, the woman, who has interim name suppression, admitted to threatening to carry out a firearms and explosives attack against Otago students.
+Her lawyer applied for a discharge without conviction.
+On 12 May 2022, the woman was sentenced to five months community detention and nine months intensive supervision.
+According to the University Chancellor, the bomb threat and subsequent cancellation of eight graduation ceremonies caused the University NZ$1.3 million.